Friday, August 4, 2023

 1700s: From the Classical Latin pauciloquium (the fact of speaking few words), the construct being pauci- (from the Latin paucī (few, a small group), from paucus (linked to the English “paucity”), ultimately from the primitive Indo-European pehw- (few, small (and the source of the English “few”)) + -loquy, from loquor (to speak).
 The –loquy suffix was extracted from Latin compounds such as soliloquium (soliloquy) and vaniloquium (idle talk) and was used to form nouns related to speaking or speech and, as a direct inheritance from Latin, the formations were almost always stressed on the antepenult (the third to last syllable).
 In Chaldean numerology the numerical value of pauciloquy is 1 and in Pythagorean it’s 5.
 The alternative spelling pauciloquie dates from the seventeenth century and is listed as obsolete but it has in the twentieth century appeared in poetry.
 Pauciloquy is a noun and pauciloquent is an adjective; the noun plural is pauciloquies.

-Pauciloquy is an unusual word in that many etymologists maintain it has no true synonym and some even that there’s no antonym.
+Pauciloquy is an unusual word in that most etymologists maintain it has no true synonym and some even that there’s no antonym although not all concur with the latter view.
 This view is based on pauciloquy being a “neutral” word while possible synonyms either don’t mean quite the same thing (briefness, curtness, dumbness, muteness, silence) or are in some way perceived as “loaded” (taciturnity, terseness, quietude, laconism, reserve, reticence).
-That seems unfair on “brevity” (the quality of expressing much in few words) and William Shakespeare (1564–1616) had fun with that in Hamlet (circa 1600) by having the anything but pauciloquent Polonius deliver the famous line “...brevity is the soul of wit…” (act 2, scene 2).
+That seems unfair to “brevity” (the quality of expressing much in few words) and William Shakespeare (1564–1616) had fun with that in Hamlet (circa 1600) by having the anything but pauciloquent Polonius deliver the famous line “...brevity is the soul of wit…” (act 2, scene 2).
 Brevity would seem a synonym for pauciloquy.
-The etymologists are though probably on sound ground in saying there’s no true antonym because, in the strict technical sense, the word describes a specific trait of speech.
+The etymologists may though be on sounder ground in saying there’s no true antonym because, in the strict technical sense, the word describes a specific trait of speech.
 Other words certainly go in the direction although they’re not quite the same and one can be loquacious, eloquent, expressive or expansive with few words or many.
 Probably “verbosity”, “garrulity”, “wordy” or “verbose” go closest.
-Most charming is the US form “windy”, a contraction of “long winded” and apparently one of Harry Truman’s (1884–1972; US president 1945-1953) favorites when complaining of senators whose speeches seemed interminable.
+Most charming is the US form “windy”, a contraction of “long winded” and apparently one of Harry Truman’s (1884–1972; POTUS 1945-1953) favorites when complaining of senators whose speeches seemed interminable even when not filibustering.
 Multiloquy is of course a perfect antonym and a few dictionaries do grant it an entry but professional etymologists remain sceptical, noting it was coined only as a linguistic exercise and other than appearing in lists of obscure or unusual words, there’s no evidence of use.

 Lindsay Lohan and her lawyer in court, Los Angeles, December, 2011.